aroles/biol210/docs/articles/ps2.md

     5.  a pair of sister chromatids
     6.  two non-homologous chromosomes

+    For each, indicate (1) the ploidy of the structure and (2) how many copies of the chromosome are present.
+Please insert images into your document or use Insert –\> Drawing in Google Docs or Draw in Word.

 4. Within a species, the number of chromosomes is usually fixed, or